ASB Case Review

 - If someone has reported Anti-Social Behaviour and received a service but they’re unhappy with the service received or action taken.
 They will be advised to submit a complaint under the agency’s complaints procedures.

-How do I apply for a Community Trigger?
+How do I apply for a ASB Case Review?

 What will happen?